iiasa/message-ix-models/doc/global/source/message_globiom/annex/message/2_conversion_technologies.rst

    * - :math:`t`
      - is the period in that the capacity goes into operation.

 For all conversion technologies modelled with capacity variables the capacity constraints will be generated automatically.
-If the activity variables exist for each load region separately there will be one capacity constraint per load region (see also section 9.4).
+If the activity variables exist for each load region separately there will be one capacity constraint per load region.
 If the technology is an end-use technology the sum over the elasticity classes will be included in the capacity constraint.

-Additionally  the activity variables of different technologies can be linked to the same capacity variable, which allows to leave the choice of the activity variable used with a given capacity to the optimization (see section 9.7).
+Additionally  the activity variables of different technologies can be linked to the same capacity variable, which allows to leave the choice of the activity variable used with a given capacity to the optimization.

 **Technologies without Load Regions**